fingerprintjs/fingerprint-pro-cloudfront-integration/CONTRIBUTING.md

 We prefer using [yarn](https://yarnpkg.com/) for installing dependencies and running scripts.

-The `main` and `develop` branches are locked for the push action.

-`main` branch is always where we create releases.
-If you have CloudFront Integration set up, the source code is from the `main` branch.

-`develop` branch can be taught of as candidate for the next release.
-The code always passes the tests in `develop` branch.

 For proposing changes, use the standard [pull request approach](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 It's recommended to discuss fixes or new functionality in the Issues, first.

-Create pull requests for `develop` branch.
-No pull requests to `main` branch will be accepted.
+* The `main` and `develop` branches are locked for the push action.
+* Releases are created from the `main` branch.
+If you have CloudFront Integration set up, it is running code from the `main` branch.
+Pull requests into the `main` branch are not accepted.
+* The `develop` branch functions as a candidate for the next release.
+Create your pull requests into this branch.
+The code in `develop` must always pass the tests.

 ### How to build
 After cloning the repo, run `yarn install` to install packages.